-- Induction events for new Reception children take place during the Summer Term prior to their starting school in September.
-Along with Home Visits carried out by the Reception Teacher, these events provide parents with the opportunities to share any concerns they have about their child. - Parents are encouraged to engage with the school at the earliest opportunity once it has been confirmed that their child has an accepted place at Bishop Perrin School, either in Reception class or as an in-year transfer. - The Reception Teacher attends a Local Authority-arranged handover meeting in May/June with nursery providers in and close to the Borough to discuss children who have been offered a place at Bishop Perrin School.
+- Induction events for new Reception children take place during the summer term prior to their starting school in September.
+Along with home visits carried out by the Reception teacher and a member of SLT, these events provide parents with the opportunities to share any concerns they have about their child. - Parents are encouraged to engage with the school at the earliest opportunity once it has been confirmed that their child has a confirmed place at Bishop Perrin School, either in Reception class or as an in-year transfer. - The Reception teacher attends a Local Authority-arranged handover meeting in May/June with nursery providers in and close to the borough, to discuss children who have been offered a place at Bishop Perrin School.
 Not all nursery providers attend this event. - Class teachers complete a comprehensive hand-over document to share with the new class teacher at the end of an academic year.
-Where appropriate, this is supplemented with involvement from the Inclusion Leader if there is any additional information that needs sharing.
+Where appropriate, this is supplemented with involvement from the Inclusion Leader if there is any additional information that needs to be shared. - Children with identified SEND are supported to share their thoughts and feelings at key points of transition with relevant adults using appropriate means of communication e.g. a pictorial communication passport. - In June/July, children currently in school from Reception to Year 5 will visit their new classroom and meet their new teacher who will be with them from September. - The school's Designated Safeguarding Lead compiles a vulnerable pupil list which is shared with class teachers at the start of an academic year to share more sensitive and sometimes confidential information.

-- Children with identified SEND are supported to share their thoughts and feelings at key points of transition with relevant adults. - In June/July, children currently in school from Reception to Year 5 will take part in "Move-Up Morning" where they will visit their new classroom and meet their new teacher who will be with them from September. - The school's Designated Safeguarding Lead compiles a Vulnerable Pupil List which is shared with class teachers at the start of an academic year to share more sensitive and sometimes confidential information - For in-year admissions or admissions that occur outside of children joining Reception Class, a child's previous school is contacted to obtain school reports and any other information about the new child joining Bishop Perrin School. - Once confirmed, Year 6 children attend induction and orientation days at their new secondary school in July.
+- For in-year admissions or admissions that occur outside of children joining Reception class, a child's previous school is contacted to obtain school reports and any other information about the new child joining Bishop Perrin School. - Once confirmed, Year 6 children attend induction and orientation days at their new secondary school in July.
 They will often also be visited at Bishop Perrin School by their new Year 7 Tutor/Head of Year. - Year 6 children with SEND will often be offered additional orientation days at their new secondary school and when possible, will engage in workshops which will help them to manage their feelings around transitions.